NVIDIA-AI-Blueprints/biomedical-aiq-research-agent/docs/get-started/get-started-docker-compose.md

 export DIFFDOCK_GPU_ID=7
 ```

-Bring up the two BioNemo NIMs to run locally.
+Bring up the two BioNeMo NIMs to run locally.
 The two docker containers combined are around 60 GB in size, therefore this step may take a while to pull the containers.
 ```bash
 docker compose -f deploy/compose/docker-compose.yaml --profile deploy-bionemo-nims-locally up -d
 ```